 - Collaborative approaches to problem solving

-(3) Prepare students with the substantive knowledge foundation and tools, methods and techniques of planning associated with an area of specialization.
+(3) Prepare students with the substantive knowledge foundation and tools, methods and techniques of planning associated with an area of concentration.

 Master's Degree Program